Donders-Institute/hpc-wiki-v2/README.md

 # hpc-wiki-v2

-The HPC wiki based on Sphinx and ReadTheDocs
+This version of the HPC wiki is originated from the [old HPC wiki](https://github.com/Donders-Institute/hpc-wiki).
+It is written in reStructuredText and built with [Sphinx](http://www.sphinx-doc.org).